WhaleRoom (WHL) Trading Up 23.6% Over Last Week

 Buying and Selling WhaleRoom

-It is usually not presently possible to buy alternative cryptocurrencies such as WhaleRoom directly using U.S. dollars.
-Investors seeking to trade WhaleRoom should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy WhaleRoom using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as WhaleRoom directly using US dollars.
+Investors seeking to acquire WhaleRoom should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy WhaleRoom using one of the aforementioned exchanges.

 Receive News & Updates for WhaleRoom Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for WhaleRoom and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.